joaquinelio/litul-crud/README.md

   panel status (idle, showing, editing) and the functions actually implemented by dev (create, read, update, delete, nav)

-Can add custom buttons inside.
+Custom buttons can be added.
 Pretty rigid.
 Not a tool for creating new stuff